-Blessed are you when men shall revile you and persecute you, and shall say all kinds of evil against you falsely, for My sake.
-Rejoice and be exceedingly glad, for your reward in Heaven is great.
+Blessed are you when they revile and persecute you, and say all kinds of evil against you falsely for My sake.
+Rejoice and be exceedingly glad, for great is your reward in heaven.
 (Matt.
 5:11-12)

-But this I say, He which soweth sparingly shall reap also sparingly; and he which soweth bountifully shall reap also bountifully.
+He who sows sparingly will also reap sparingly, and he who sows bountifully will also reap bountifully.
 (2 Cor.
 9:6)

-But I say unto you, It shall be more tolerable for Tyre and Sidon at the day of judgment, than for you.
+But I say to you, it will be more tolerable for Tyre and Sidon in the day of judgment than for you.
 (Matt.
 11:22)

-And these shall go away into everlasting punishment: but the righteous into life eternal.
+And these will go away into everlasting punishment: but the righteous into eternal life.
 (Matt.
 25:46)

-Between us and you there is a great gulf fixed: so that they which would pass from hence to you cannot; neither can they pass to us, that would come from thence.
-(The Rich Man and Lazarus, Luke.
-16:26)
+Between us and you there is a great gulf fixed, so that those who want to pass from here to you cannot, nor can those from there pass to us.
+(The Rich Man and Lazarus, Luke 16:26)

-According as he hath chosen us in him before the foundation of the world, that we should be holy and without blame before him in love: Having predestinated us unto the adoption of children by Jesus Christ to himself, according to the good pleasure of his will, to the praise of the glory of his grace, wherein he hath made us accepted in the beloved.
+He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love, having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will, to the praise of the glory of His grace, by which He made us accepted in the Beloved.
 (Eph.
 1:4-6)

-How often would I have gathered thy children together, even as a hen gathereth her chickens under her wings, and ye would not!
+How often I wanted to gather your children together, as a hen gathers her chicks under her wings, but you were not willing!
 (Matt.
 23:37)

 Paul says, Rom.
-8, 10: The body is dead because of sin, i.e., it is mortified [more and more every day] because of present sin which is still left in the flesh.
+8:10: The body is dead because of sin, i.e., it is mortified [more and more every day] because of present sin which is still left in the flesh.
 And death itself serves this purpose, namely, to abolish this flesh of sin, that we may rise absolutely new.
 Neither is there now in the death of the believer, since by faith he has overcome the terrors of death, that sting and sense of wrath of which Paul speaks 1 Cor.
-15, 56: The sting of death is sin; and the strength of sin is the Law.
+15:56: The sting of death is sin; and the strength of sin is the Law.
 This strength of sin, this sense of wrath, is truly a punishment as long as it is present; without this sense of wrath, death is not properly a punishment.
-(Apology of the Augsburg Confession, Trigl. p.
+(Ap VI, Trigl. p.
 299)

 Meanwhile, however, while sanctification has begun and is growing daily, we expect that our flesh will be destroyed and buried with all its uncleanness, and will come forth gloriously, and arise to entire and perfect holiness in a new eternal life.
 For now we are only half pure and holy, so that the Holy Ghost has ever [some reason why] to continue His work in us through the Word, and daily to dispense forgiveness, until we attain to that life where there will be no more forgiveness, but only perfectly pure and holy people, full of godliness and righteousness, removed and free from sin, death, and all evil, in a new, immortal, and glorified body.

-In the article of the Resurrection Scripture testifies that precisely the substance of this our flesh, but without sin, will rise again, and that in eternal life we shall have and retain precisely this soul, but without sin.
-(Formula of Concord, Solid Declaration, I, Trigl. p.
+Fourthly, in the article of the Resurrection Scripture testifies that precisely the substance of this our flesh, but without sin, will rise again, and that in eternal life we shall have and retain precisely this soul, but without sin.
+(FC SD I, Trigl. p.
 873)

 The eternal election of God, however, not only foresees and foreknows the salvation of the elect, but is also, from the gracious will and pleasure of God in Christ Jesus, a cause which procures, works, helps, and promotes our salvation and what pertains thereto; and upon this [divine predestination] our salvation is so founded that the gates of hell cannot prevail against it, Matt.
-16, 18, as is written John 10, 28: Neither shall any man pluck My sheep out of My hand.
-And again, Acts 13, 48: And as many as were ordained to eternal life, believed.
-(Formula of Concord, Solid Declaration, XI.
-Trigl. p.
+16:18, as is written John 10:28: Neither shall any man pluck My sheep out of My hand.
+And again, Acts 13:48: And as many as were ordained to eternal life, believed.
+(FC SD XI, Trigl. p.
 1065)

-Therefore, if we wish to consider our eternal election to salvation with profit, we must in every way hold sturdily and firmly to this, that, as the preaching of repentance, so also the promise of the Gospel is universalis (universal), that is, it pertains to all men, Luke 24, 47.
-(FC, SD, XI, Trigl. p.
-1071)
+Therefore, if we wish to consider our eternal election to salvation with profit, we must in every way hold sturdily and firmly to this, that, as the preaching of repentance, so also the promise of the Gospel is universalis (universal), that is, it pertains to all men, Luke 24:47.
+(FC SD XI, Trigl. p.
+1065)

 And this call of God, which is made through the preaching of the Word, we should not regard as jugglery, but know that thereby God reveals His will, that in those whom He thus calls He will work through the Word, that they may be enlightened, converted, and saved.
-(FC, SD, XI, Trigl. p.
-1073)
+(FC SD XI, Trigl. p.
+1071)

 all kinds of false doctrines that contrary to the Scripture teach, for example,

-– that our dead bodies never arise, because the resurrection means that God creates and gives us new bodies;
+– that our dead bodies never arise, because resurrection means that God creates and gives us new bodies,

 – that the words of Jesus about eternal punishment do not mean that they are without end;